AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

 then we can try to classify the plots directly with the trained net, or we can take the embeddings from it and train another classifier.
 * 14\.
 (3h): Downloaded and cleaned images from Google and DuckDuckGo.
+* 15\.
+(3h): Brainstorming for questionnaire.
+Extracting images from FRI bachelor thesis.
+Enabled fine tuning on Google Colab.
+* 16\.
+(1h): Discarded small images.
+Filtered extracted images to build a dataset for 8th class - not a plot.
+With it we will try to classify all the extracted images directly with CNN.